lardcheng/Contracts-Code/README.md

 ## Introduction
 **The Situation**

 The Contracts team currently uses a Sharepoint List to track contracts in the pipeline.
 These contracts have various statuses, dollar amounts, requestors, properties, vendors, and dates.
-Your supervisor would like to see useful metrics that could help her make decisions in improving the teams performance and efficiency.
+Your supervisor would like to see useful metrics that could help her make decisions in improving the team's performance and efficiency.

 **The Objective**